isabelkhan/eda_summer25/0100- One Sample T-Test-Design.md

 # 7. Design Notes and Dataset
 Design Notes:
     - The Python, R, and SAS scripts should be able to manually take in what mean is being compared to the dataset for the t-test.
+    - The input dataset should have a column of numbers to be used for comparison and the reference mean can be manually inputted and adjusted for each t-test run.
     - Define the following target output variables that enforce the Analysis Data Model (ADaM)
         - USUBJID -> CAMIS-PT-COMP
         - PARAMCD -> MEAN, SD, SE, DF, TSTAT, PVALUE, CILOW, and CIHIGH